Transient effects in quantum dots contacted via topological superconductor: Microscopic model

 The last term in (\ref{model}) describes the Majorana modes of the topological superconducting nanowire \cite{Baranger-2011,Flensberg-2011,Liu-2014}

-where $\hat{\gamma}^{\dagger}_i=\hat{\gamma}_{i}$ are self-hermitian operators.
-We assume that only spin-$\uparrow$ electrons of the quantum dots are coupled to these Majorana boundary modes with the coupling strength $\lambda_{i}$.
-For nanowires shorter than the superconducting coherence length one should take into account an overlap $\epsilon_M$ between the Majorana modes.
-Here we restrict to sufficiently long nanowires, where such overlap is practically negligible.
+where $\hat{\gamma}^{\dagger}_i=\hat{\gamma}_{i}$ are self-hermitian Majorana operators.
+We assume that only the spin-$\uparrow$ electrons of the quantum dots are coupled to these Majorana boundary modes with the coupling strength $\lambda_{i}$.
+For nanowires shorter than the superconducting coherence length one should take into account an overlap $\varepsilon_M$ between the Majorana modes.
+Here we restrict ourselves to sufficiently long nanowires, where such overlap is practically negligible, unless stated otherwise.

 For convenience, we recast the self-hermitian operators $\hat{\gamma}_i =\hat{\gamma}_i^{\dagger}$ by the operators $\hat{f}_i^{(\dagger)}$ defined through the Bogoliubov transformation